Activities in the monument include bird watching, hiking, interpretive programs, nature walks, and wildlife viewing.

 There are no scheduled tours during the winter season.
 Self-guided tours are available during monument hours and rangers or volunteers are always available to answer questions at the dwellings.

 Call the Gila Visitor Center during business hours at 575-536-9461 to get the latest informaton.

 Hiking in the Gila and Aldo Leopold Wilderness areas is a popular activity.
 Call ahead for weather conditions and backcountry water availability.

 There are several popular hot springs in the area.
-The closest wilderness hot spring, Lightfeather, is a 20-minute walk from the Gila Visitor Center.
+The closest wilderness hot spring, Lightfeather, is a 20-minute river walk from the Gila Visitor Center.
 The most popular is Jordan, a 6 or 8 mile hike from the Visitor Center, depending upon the trailhead used.
-Private hot springs are also located in the community of Gila Hotsprings, four miles from the Monument.
+Private hot springs are also located in the community of Gila Hot Springs, a four mile drive from the Monument.
 Use caution if entering the hot springs.
 Hot springs may contain an amoeba that may cause a form of meningitis that can be fatal.
 Don't get water up your nose.